 Have your new year resolutions already started to fall by the wayside?
 Don't fret!
 You get a second chance for a new start with the Chinese New Year!
+As I update this blog, the year of the Rabbit will be here in just a few days!

-One of the most fun things about raising Chinese-speaking kids as a non-ethnically Chinese American for the past six years is that I have gotten to know so many cool new Chinese friends who have taught me a ton about Chinese culture.
+One of the most fun things about raising Chinese-speaking kids as a non-ethnically Chinese American for the past eight years is that I have gotten to know so many cool new Chinese friends who have taught me a ton about Chinese culture.
 When asked, almost every Chinese friend has told me that their favorite Chinese holiday is the Lunar New Year or Spring Festival.
 Now that I have gotten to celebrate it several times as well, I can understand why-it is a fun-filled celebration of family, friends, fresh-starts, and, of course, plenty of delicious FOOD.

 This is a picture of me at Christine's house on the last Chinese New Year Eve when groups felt comfortable gathering--2019, the Year of the Pig.